Creating a sub-theme

 Page, node, block and other template (.tpl.php) file inheritance

-Drupal provides a large set of files that themes can inherit from.
-By specifying a particular file name and or structure allows the theme to override or inherit a template.
+Drupal provides a large set of files that themes can use to inherit properties.
+By specifying a particular file name and or structure, this allows the theme to override or inherit a template.
 For more information on this review working with template suggestions

 A single hyphen is still used to separate words: for example, "user-picture.tpl.php" or "node--long-content-type-name.tpl.php", so the double hyphen always indicates a more targeted override of what comes before the "--".
 See Converting 6.x themes to 7.x for more info.

 Overriding inherited .tpl.php templates: Add a template file with the same name in your sub-theme folder to have it override the template from the parent theme.